-Treatment: Hotels marked as "Temporary/Renovation Closed" assume closed status, have no available inventory during the renovation period, and therefore have no impact on the performance of competitive sets or industry segments.
+Treatment: Hotels marked as "Under Renovation" assume closed status, have no available inventory during the renovation period, and therefore have no impact on the performance of competitive sets or industry segments.
+Hotels that are closed for less than a month are considered as Open and treated as non-participant in Comp Set and Industry calculations.